 As parents, you know the critical role social and emotional learning plays in your child’s overall success.
 Sure, learning reading, writing and arithmetic is important.
 But, how can you expect your child to do this in a world that is full of uncertainty, in a virtual learning space unlike anything they’ve experienced before, all away from their community of friends?

-“Children’s learning can be challenged when they are anxious, stressed and fearful, and it can be even more challenging for those with underlying mental health conditions or learning disabilities,” said Catherine Riley, MD, a developmental-behavioral pediatric specialist at Diamond Children’s Multispecialty Services Clinic in Tucson, Arizona.
+“Children’s learning can be challenged when they are anxious, stressed and fearful, and it can be even more challenging for those with underlying mental health conditions or learning disabilities,” said Catherine Riley, MD, a developmental-behavioral pediatric specialist Banner Children's.
 “The more we can encourage and positively support them as we navigate this unique time in all our lives, the more confident and resilient they will become.”

 Research has shown that when our children and youth feel safe and supported, they perform better in school, have more positive social interactions, are more confident and empathetic toward others and can persevere through challenges.
 Providing social-emotional support has always been an important part of learning in school, but it may be harder for your child while learning remotely.